HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Data Science/Data Science Project Manager.md

 Welcome to the Data Science Project Manager Interview Preparation !
 This resource is designed to help you ace your Data Science Project Manager interviews with confidence.

+Information Technology (IT) is a vast field that encompasses the use and management of computer systems, networks, and software to store, retrieve, transmit, and manipulate data.
+It involves the application of technology to solve business problems and enhance efficiency.
+Data Science, on the other hand, is a specialized branch of IT that focuses on extracting meaningful insights from large volumes of data using statistical techniques, machine learning algorithms, and programming languages.
+A Data Science Project Manager is responsible for overseeing and coordinating data science projects from inception to completion.
+They collaborate with cross-functional teams, define project goals, allocate resources, and ensure timely delivery of high-quality data-driven solutions.

 ## 🚀 Overview

 Whether you're a seasoned Data Science Project Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Data Science Project Manager interviews to help you prepare and succeed.